Fredrick Azeem

 Fredrick Azeem is a Pakistani politician hailing from Peshawar, who is a former member of the Khyber Pakhtunkhwa Assembly, belonging to the Pakistan Muslim League (N).
 He is also serving as member of different committees.

 Political career

-Azeem was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Pakistan Muslim League (N) from Constituency MR-3 in 2013 Pakistani general election.
+Azeem was elected as the member of the Khyber Pakhtunkhwa Assembly on ticket of Pakistan Muslim League (N) from Constituency MR-3 in the 2013 Pakistani general election.